mcanouil/mickael.canouil.fr/content/post/2021-04-30-floating-toc-in-blogdown/index.md

 ...
 ```

-As you can see, the TOC is defined to include from level 2 to level 3, so by default, the changes we are going to make would not have any effect for this document particular document which only contains level 1 headings by default.
+As you can see, the TOC is defined to include from level 2 to level 3, so by default, the changes we are going to make would not have any effect for this particular document which only contains level 1 headings.

-Posts and any other Rmarkdown contents are rendered with `rmarkdown::render_site()`.
-So, for our default Rmarkdown (`content/post/2020-12-01-r-rmarkdown/index.en.Rmd`), the rendering is done with `rmarkdown::render_site('content/post/2020-12-01-r-rmarkdown/index.en.Rmd', encoding = 'UTF-8')`.
+Posts and any other Rmarkdown contents are rendered with `rmarkdown::render_site()`, hence, for our default Rmarkdown (`content/post/2020-12-01-r-rmarkdown/index.en.Rmd`), the rendering is done with `rmarkdown::render_site('content/post/2020-12-01-r-rmarkdown/index.en.Rmd', encoding = 'UTF-8')`.

 ![](assets/rmd_default_post.png)